cbcode4007/chat-max/README.md

 	- Several built-in presets are included.
 Save/load custom presets to the `personalities/` folder or `presets.json`.

 - Preference extraction
-	- The app can extract concise user preference lines from recent user messages and merge them into `preferences.txt`.
-This file is appended as an additional `system` message for the model to gain context and make users feel uniquely remembered.
+	- The app can extract concise user preference lines from recent user messages and merge them into `preferences.json` (a timestamped JSON list).
+This file is inserted as an additional `system` message for the model to gain context and make users feel uniquely remembered.

 - Robust persistence and atomic writes
 	- Settings and presets are written atomically (write `.tmp` then `os.replace`) and attempt an `fsync`/`chmod` where possible.